-The Canadian Car of the Year is one of the most coveted automotive awards in the automotive industry, and represents the collective voice of more than 80 of Canada's top automotive experts.
+The AJAC Canadian Car and Utility Vehicle of the Year awards program offers some of the most coveted automotive awards available on the Canadian automotive landscape, and represent the collective voice of Canada's top automotive experts.
 Vehicles are judged on a large variety of objective and subjective qualities, meaning there is no single factor that determines a win.
 Instead, the vehicle must represent an overall package of quality, value, comfort, fuel economy, and many other factors that are critical to the Canadian consumer.

 Mazda Reveals All-New Mazda3

 HIROSHIMA, Japan, Nov.
 27, 2018 /CNW/ - Mazda Motor Corporation today hosted the world premiere of the all-new Mazda3.
 The fully redesigned model will be rolled out to global markets starting from North America in early 2019.
 The all-new Mazda3 will be on display at the Los Angeles Auto Show, open to the public from Nov.
 30 through Dec.
 9.1